k-gerner/Game-Pigeon-Solvers/mancalacapture/README.md

 is over.
 For further explanation, see [this website][How to play Mancala GP].

 ### How to use
-First, download the files in this folder.
-The contents of each file are as follows:
+First, download this project.
+The contents of the files for mancala capture are as follows:
 * `board_functions.py`: Contains basic functions for evaluating the state of the board